leehoawki/SargParse/README.md

 SargParser
 ====

-This is just another argparser like the one python standard library offers.
+This is just another arguments parser like the one python standard library offers.

 Basic Examples: